10Develops/Armenian-Keyboard/README.md

 # Armenian-Keyboard
 A keyboard layout based on "Armenian Typewriter" layout for Windows.
 This maximally ressambles the classical 1900s Armenian alphabetic typewriters layout.
+This is an ISO layout, but fully compatitable to ANSI and other standards.
+The first layout which unifies Eastern and Western Armenian layout for the typewriter layout with modifying the standard Windows (and even ArmSCII) one to revert maximally to the classic order.

 <div align='center'>
   <div>